 - Chronic illness: Long-term health conditions, such as cystic fibrosis, kidney disease, and celiac disease can lead to a shorter than expected adult height.
 Children who have had cancer may also be shorter as adults.

-Because growth patterns are largely determined by genetics, there is a lot of variabilities when it comes to “normal” height.
+Because growth patterns are largely determined by genetics, there are a lot of variabilities when it comes to “normal” height.
 Expectations for overall growth based on age come from studies of healthy populations of children.

-Breast development (thelarche) is usually the first sign of puberty.
-As a girl’s body grows, she will start to develop bumps under her nipple, called breast buds.
+The earliest sign of breast growth happens when bumps develop under the nipple, called breast buds.
 As these buds grow, they will form breasts made up of mammary glands and fatty tissues.

 - have one breast slightly bigger than the other